pnkfelix/curly-dollop/content/step1-deployment/step1.2-cloud9.en.md

 Cloud9 environment itself.

-But, there is a helper script provided by the Cloud9 team, here, under the section entitled "Resize an Amazon EBS volume used by an environment":
+But, there is a helper script provided by the Cloud9 team, here, under the section entitled "Resize an Amazon EBS volume used by an environment"\:

 https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html